Purimidiaru/Repo-regrowth/README.md

 I suddenly reminded during a waking-up that it was the best to create a virtual environnement through Docker.

 There is only a simple Dockerfile yet really important to get the right resultats because I noticed that I get difference results depending of the OS used to test the project.

-**Note**: The last changes was simply pure optimization and README writting to explain you how I process it.

-At the end, **I took between 2 and 3 hours** just as suggested to be fair and square.

-**I turned off the workflow to ensure useless billing.
-You are free to turn it on and also test it in any way you want!**

 If you have any questions, feel free to ask!